theabc50111/commit-bot/README.md

 ## Configuration

-The behavior of Commit Pilot is controlled by two configuration files located in `src/commit_pilot/conf/`:
+The behavior of Commit Bot is controlled by two configuration files located in `src/commit_bot/conf/`:

 - **`job.conf`**: Defines runtime settings, such as the currently active model, server timeouts, and resource limits (e.g., GPU utilization for VLLM).
 - **`model.conf`**: Acts as a catalog for all available models, defining their connection details, backend type (Ollama, VLLM, or third-party), and default generation parameters.

-For detailed information, please refer to the `Readme.md` inside the `src/commit_pilot/conf/` directory.
+For detailed information, please refer to the `Readme.md` inside the `src/commit_bot/conf/` directory.

 ## License